 Hungry for spaghetti and meatballs?
 If you type “Italian restaurant near me” into your browser, dinner is just a click away.
 Whether your business serves up pasta or provides consulting services, you need to know which keywords customers are using when they look for your site.
 Using the right keywords for your posts and pages is important if you want to be found online.
-In other words, the right keywords will improve your search engine optimization (SEO).
-So, how do you know what the best keywords are?
-Read on to learn more!

 Why should you optimize for search engines?